o9812/Wikileaks-Stock-Market/README.md

 ## Output
 The python file would automatically generate output under the user defined output directory, ex `./output_country_10/` or `./output_uear_10/`.
 - Country by Country
-It would generate 22 files named by the country name, ex: `mexico` with
+It would generate 22 files named by the country name, ex: the input mexico file would generate file `mexico` with
-- mse: mean square error
+> - mse: mean square error
-- mae: mean absolute error
+> - mae: mean absolute error
-- median_absolute_error: median absolute error
+> - median_absolute_error: median absolute error
-- r2: r squre score
+> - r2: r squre score
-- (2086, 5): total 2086 instances with 5 features. (it's the size of input dataframe)
+> - (2086, 5): total 2086 instances with 5 features. (it's the size of input dataframe)

 | Country                       | mexico       |
 | -------------                 |-------------|